The best free PC backup software

 - Differential backup: a copy of the data that has changed or been added since the last full backup.

 - Incremental backup: a copy of the data that has changed since the last backup, whether that was full backup or incremental.

 Each differential backup will be larger than the last, but to restore your system you'll only need the full backup and the latest differential one.
 Incremental backup files are smaller, but to restore your system you'll need your full backup as well as all subsequent incremental ones, which takes longer.

 With that in mind, here's our pick of the best free backup software available to download today.

 1. Easeus Todo Backup Free

-The perfect balance of automatic protection and manual control
+The best free backup software - a perfect balance of automatic protection and manual control

 When you start Easeus Todo Backup Free, its Smart Backup function kicks into gear, immediately backing up your Documents directory, the favorites from your web browser and any files on your desktop.
 It makes a full backup once a week by default, with differential backups every half an hour if changes are detected.
 It's an ingenious feature that immediately takes some of the hassle out of protecting your data, and you can customize it later to back up other files if you like.

 It's easy to make and schedule your own custom file backups too (full, differential or incremental).
 Easeus has included some brilliant extra options, such as the ability to run a backup immediately on startup if one was missed while your PC was powered off, and wake it from sleep if necessary.